Our goal is to share information and products that are truly helpful to renters.

 - If the tenant’s ability to pay the entire amount due to the landlord in the court registry, their tenancy must be reinstated.

 - The judge may send the case to trial.

 - The tenant may be able to secure legal representation for the show cause hearing through state legal assistant resources.

-- The landlord’s attorney may offer the tenant a stipulation, or settlement agreement instead of going to court.
-Be sure and have an attorney look at any stipulation before you sign it.
-They can often have hidden or difficult consequences.
-Don’t sign it if you can’t comply with it.
+- The landlord’s attorney may offer the tenant a stipulation or settlement agreement instead of going to court.

-Day 27 — The sheriff serves tenant the writ of restitution, usually by posting it on their door.
+Day 27 — The sheriff serves the tenant the writ of restitution, usually by posting it on the tenant’s door.
 The sheriff’s name and phone number will be stamped on the top of the writ.
-The tenant can contact the sheriff and let them know when they plan to be out of the unit.
+The tenant must contact the sheriff and let them know when they plan to be out of the unit.

 Day 30 — The first day the sheriff can enforce the writ, 72 hours after it’s been served.
 Day 30 is also the deadline for the tenant to serve a request to have their property stored by the landlord.

-For this, you’ll need to read your rental agreement as the grace period isn’t defined by most state law.
+For this, you’ll need to read your rental agreement as most state laws don’t define the grace period.
 Most landlords allow for three to five days before they charge a late fee or start the eviction process.